Vagina: Surgery

 Vaginectomy is surgery to remove all or part of the vagina, and is usually used to treat malignancy.
-Removal of some or all of the reproductive organs and genitalia can result in damage to the nerves and leave behind scarring or adhesions.
+Removal of some or all of the sexual organs can result in damage to the nerves and leave behind scarring or adhesions.
 Sexual function may also be impaired as a result, as in the case of some cervical cancer surgeries.
 These surgeries can impact pain, elasticity, vaginal lubrication and sexual arousal.
 This often resolves after one year but may take longer.

 Women, especially those who are older and have had multiple births, may choose to surgically correct vaginal laxity.
 This surgery has been described as vaginal tightening or rejuvenation.
 While a woman may experience an improvement in self-image and sexual pleasure by undergoing vaginal tightening or rejuvenation, there are risks associated with the procedures, including infection, narrowing of the vaginal opening, insufficient tightening, decreased sexual function (such as pain during sexual intercourse), and rectovaginal fistula.
 Women who undergo this procedure may unknowingly have a medical issue, such as a prolapse, and an attempt to correct this is also made during the surgery.

 Surgery on the vagina can be elective or cosmetic.
 Women who seek cosmetic surgery can have congenital conditions, physical discomfort or wish to alter the appearance of their genitals.
 Concerns over average genital appearance or measurements are largely unavailable and make defining a successful outcome for such surgery difficult.
 A number of sex reassignment surgeries are available to transgender people.
 Although not all intersex conditions require surgical treatment, some choose genital surgery to correct atypical anatomical conditions.